postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 Note: setting the `default_table_access_method` to `tde_heap` is possible, but instead of `ALTER SYSTEM` only per database using `ALTER DATABASE`, after a principal key is configured for that specific database.

-Alternatively, `ALTER SYSTEM` is possible, but table creation in the database will fail if there's no principal key for the database, that has to be created first.
+Alternatively `ALTER SYSTEM` is possible, but table creation in the database will fail if there's no principal key for the database, that has to be created first.

 ### Complete multi tenancy

 1. Installing the extension: `shared_preload_libraries` + `pg_tde.wal_encrypt` (that's not multi tenant currently)
 2. `CREATE EXTENSION pg_tde;` in any database
 2. Adding a global key provider for WAL
 3. Changing the WAL encryption to use the proper global key provider

-No default configuration:
-key providers / principal keys are configured as a per database level, permissions are managed per database
+No default configuration: key providers / principal keys are configured as a per database level, permissions are managed per database

 Same note about `default_table_access_method` as above - but in a multi tenant setup, `ALTER SYSTEM` doesn't make much sense.